IndianFinesse526/reference/HTML/text/i.md

 | Must be closed | No |

 ## About
-Makes the wrapped text italicized
+This tag makes the wrapped text italicized.

 ## Usage
 ```